-Prerequisite: Basic keyboarding skills.
+Prerequisite: BUS 214.

-This course is an introduction to microcomputers in the business world.
+This course is an introduction to the uses of microcomputers in the business world.
 It emphasizes the use of software for processing business data, including word processing, spreadsheets, databases, and presentation software.
-One-hour laboratory required.
+One-hour laboratory is required.